mailpile/www.mailpile.is/blog/2018-10-27_Progress_Report.md

 If you've e-mailed me asking this question; my apologies for not answering.
 I haven't replied, because I don't know!
-If I did, our download package would just say so.
+If I did, our download page would just say so.

 There are three main tasks we need to complete before we make the desktop packages available to the wider Internet: